Vasu-Eranki/30daysOfCode/README.md

 # 30daysOfCode
-HackerRank 30 days of Code solutions in Python and C++.
+HackerRank 30 days of Code solutions in Python,C++ and Perl.